Bring-your-own code repository

 -

-All the standards and code structure that is required in Guidewire VCS still apply.
+All the standards and code structure that is required in the Guidewire VCS still apply.

 Any changes to application structure aren't supported.